Nikko Travel Guide: Top Things to Do, Best Itinerary, and Must-See Attractions

 If you're looking for more ideas of things to see and do around Nikko, below are some suggestions of places I've noted but not yet had a chance to visit myself:

-When to Visit and How Long to Stay
+Best Time to Visit Nikko and How Long to Stay

-My favourite time to visit Nikko is autumn, early October, or summer, to enjoy the bright green colours of nature.
+The vibrant colors are often most intense in mid-October, making it a great time to plan a visit.
 Bear in mind that Nikko becomes very crowded on autumn weekends, which can spoil your experience if you don't plan ahead.

 In terms of duration, I recommend staying at least two days and one night in Nikko or, ideally, spending three days and two nights (including transport to and from Tokyo or another destination on the first and third days).